pknviki95/Python/concepts/Datatypes/Dictionary_datatypes/README.md

 #### output:
                 The type of dictionary_variable is:  <class 'dict'>

-- **Key and values can be added to dictionary by assiging of value to key for a given dictionary using below syntax.**
+- **Key and values can be added to dictionary by assigning of value to key for a given dictionary using below syntax.**

                 dictionary_variable[key]=value

-### [dict_add_value_key.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Dictionary_datatypes/scripts/dict_add_value_key.py) - To add the value to key to empty dictionary or add key and vaue to dictionary:
+### [dict_add_value_key.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Dictionary_datatypes/scripts/dict_add_value_key.py) - To add the value to key to empty dictionary or add key and value to dictionary:

                 dictionary_variable = {1:'viki',2:'siva'}